New Super Predator Emerges out of the Kem Kem Formation

 Picture credit: Andrea Cau

-Based on comparisons with the skulls of other theropods, the palaeontologists have estimated that Sauroniops may have been up to thirteen metres in length, establishing “the eye of Sauron” as one of the apex predators known from this part of the world.
+Based on comparisons with the skulls of other theropods, the palaeontologists have estimated that Sauroniops may have been up to thirteen metres in length.
+Sauroniops – “the eye of Sauron” would have been an apex predators.
 One of the lead authors of the scientific paper, Andrea Cau commented that with the frontal bone to study, the only part of this dinosaur known, it seemed appropriate to name the fearsome creature after the evil eye of Sauron from the J. R. R. Tolkien novels.

 Phylogenetic Assessment of S. pachytholus